gvelaja/kotlin-utils/README.md

 # kotlin-utils
-Various utilities to extend current Kotlin functionality
+Various utilities to extend current Kotlin functionality.
+Some slippery-slopes as well...